polygon-labs/silver-bars-marketplace/README.md

 Coding test by Lewis Coulson

 ## How to use
-You can create a new instance of the Live Order Board as shown below:
+To create a new instance of the Live Order Board: `new LiveOrderBoard()`
-`new LiveOrderBoard()`

 ## Methods
 - `registerOrder` - registers a new order